TEAM 5 – Philippe Lesnik – Mononuclear Phagocytes in Cardiometabolic Diseases

 The overall objective of our research program is to decipher the mechanistic pathways linking RBC and cholesterol metabolisms and the role played by macrophages in cholesterol homeostasis in the context of cardio-metabolic diseases.

 THEME 3.
-To decipher functional links between dendritic cells gut microbiome and cholesterol metabolism – Philippe Lesnik
+To decipher functional links between MPs including dendritic cells, gut microbiome and cholesterol metabolism – Philippe Lesnik

 Survival of dendritic cells (DCs) impacts cholesterol metabolism through crosstalk between liver gut and microbiome.
-In genetically manipulated mouse models in which DCs survival (CD11c-hBcl2 Tg; apoE-/-) (GM-CSF-/; apoE-/-) or functions (alteration of TGFb signalling in DC) were manipulated, we (Gautier et al Circulation 2009) and other groups have reported unexpected changes in plasma cholesterol levels.
-However the mechanisms of such beneficial effects remain to be elucidated.
+In genetically manipulated mouse models in which DCs survival (CD11c-hBcl2 Tg; apoE-/-) (GM-CSF-/-; apoE-/-) (CD11c-cre; IRF8flox/flox; Ldlr-/-) or functions (alteration of TGFb signaling in DC) were manipulated, we (Gautier et al. Circulation 2009) and other groups have reported unexpected changes in plasma cholesterol levels.
+However, the mechanisms of such beneficial effects remain to be elucidated.
 Briefly, in the dyslipidemic CD11c-hBcl2 Tg model, we found that the reduction in plasma cholesterol levels is associated with changes in gut microbiota activity, which resulted in modification of cholesterol to coprostanol conversion, and of hydroxylation of secondary bile acids (BAs).
 Hence, this new metabolite milieu decreases intestinal cholesterol absorption and favors faecal sterol excretion due to changes in bile acids hydrophobicity.
 Our data also suggest that dendritic cells orchestrate metabolic responses through local adaptive immunity (sensing of gut microbiota), through mechanisms that involve gut barrier alterations (modulation of enterocytes, goblet cells functions) and regulatory immune mechanisms (Deswaerte V. et al manuscript under revision).
-We also demonstrate that DCs survival, has profound effects on intestinal microbiota composition and metabolic activities, thus affecting insulin sensitivity and adiposity (Lecuyer E et al manuscript under revision) and that gut microbiota can impact significantly host cholesterol metabolism (Le Roy T et al manuscript under revision).
+We also demonstrate that DCs survival, has profound effects on intestinal microbiota composition and metabolic activities, thus affecting insulin sensitivity and adiposity (Lecuyer E et al. Diabetes 2021) and that gut microbiota can impact significantly host cholesterol metabolism (Le Roy T et al. BMC Biol 2019; Villette et al. Front Pharmacol 2020).
 This is consistent with emerging data demonstrating that gut microbiota composition and functions are involved in the development of chronic immune and metabolic diseases such as obesity, diabetes, liver diseases and atherosclerosis.
 Moreover, statins, which are the first-line treatment for the prevention of CVD, display antimicrobial properties as well as pleiotropic properties on host cells (including immune cells), hence our aim is to characterize the microbial and immune contribution to therapeutic response.
-The efficacy of a treatment may largely vary between patients or models according not only to genetic but also to environemental factors.
+The efficacy of a treatment may largely vary between patients or models according not only to genetic but also to environmental factors.
 Identification of such factors is crucial to identify the mechanisms of the targeted disease and consequently to improve treatment efficacy and personalized medicine.

 Notably, we will focus on the role of BAs that are cholesterol derivatives synthesized in the liver and then conjugated before secretion into the bile and small intestine.
 In the intestine, BAs control bacterial proliferation and overgrowth, whereas bacterial enzymes modify primary BAs through deconjugation, epimerization, dehydrogenation, dehydroxylation, and sulfation reactions to produce secondary BAs, which are reabsorbed for further processing and delivery of information to the host.
 Indeed, one attractive mechanism relies on a modulation of the functionality of bile acids by specific bacterial enzymes as BAs are now recognized as important signaling molecules with systemic endocrine functions.
 BAs are natural ligands for the nuclear receptor, farnesoid X receptor (FXR), and the plasma membrane-bound bile acid receptor TGR5.
 Through agonist or antagonist activities on these receptors bile acids regulate lipids and carbohydrate metabolism, energy homeostasis as well as immune responses.
 The global signaling capacity of BAs extends outside the gut-liver axis as suggested by expression BA-receptors in other key organs and cells including heart and immune cells.